pschake34/BasicOnshapeCAD/caster/README.md

 ### Reflection

 These parts were quite simple, but I still learned some things in the process.
-1. The **Use Function**.
-It was very useful for creating sketches which relied on existing geometry, and has an extremely intuitive keybinding of "**u**".
+1. The **Use Function** is a feature that I found was very useful for creating sketches which relied on existing geometry.
+The function has an extremely intuitive keybinding of "**U**".
-2. I learned how to put together multiple images into a single image using GIMP.
-I found [this stackexchange answer](https://graphicdesign.stackexchange.com/a/122304) very helpful to do so.
+2. I learned how to compile multiple images into a single image using GIMP.
+I found [this stackexchange answer](https://graphicdesign.stackexchange.com/a/122304) to be very helpful as a guide.